Equinox (Star Trek: Voyager)

 "Equinox" is a two-part episode of the science fiction television series Star Trek: Voyager, the cliffhanger between the fifth and sixth seasons.
 This television episode features a 24th-century spacecraft, the USS Voyager, lost on the opposite side of the Galaxy as Earth, the Delta Quadrant, and they must make their way home.

 In this installment, they encounter another Starfleet starship, the USS Equinox also stranded in the Delta Quadrant.
 This was presented in two parts, but aired several months apart, with part one airing on UPN on May 26, 1999 and the conclusion on September 22, 1999.

 The cliffhanger closed out season five, while the opener for season six was the conclusion.
 The two-part episode features Captain Ransom, played by actor John Savage, as well as several other guest stars.

 Part 1 is also the last episode of Star Trek: Voyager to air before the Star Trek: Deep Space Nine series finale, "What You Leave Behind".
-The broadcast of Part 2 in September 1999 marked the first time since 1992 that only one Star Trek series was on the air.
+The broadcast of Part 2 in September 1999 marked the first time since 1994 that only one Star Trek series was on the air.

 Plot

 Part 1

 The crew of the USS Voyager is surprised to receive an emergency hail from another Federation starship, the Equinox, in the Delta Quadrant.
 They arrive to find the damaged ship under attack by nucleogenic lifeforms.
 Under advice from the Equinox captain, Rudy Ransom, Captain Kathryn Janeway has Voyager extend its shields around both ships, quelling the attack, though the creatures continue to bear down on the shields, weakening them over time.

 Janeway and Ransom discuss how both their ships had been pulled into the Delta Quadrant, five years earlier, by The Caretaker.
 Ransom shares that they found a wormhole and made enhancements to their warp engines, explaining how this allowed the smaller and slower Equinox to travel the same 40,000 light years as Voyager on its return to Earth.
 Of Ransom's crew, only 12 are still alive.

 While surveying, Voyagers crew finds an area of the ship they cannot access due to intentional overrides by the Equinox crew.
-Janeway sends the holographic Doctor to the area, where he finds the Equinox crew has been harvesting bio-energy from the nucleogenic creatures, slaughtering dozens of creatures just to enhance their warp drive, traversing 10,000 light years in two weeks.
+Janeway sends the holographic Doctor to the area, where he finds the Equinox crew has been harvesting bio-energy from the nucleogenic creatures, slaughtering dozens of creatures to enhance their warp drive, traversing 10,000 light years in two weeks.

-The Equinox crew know that they can reach Earth within weeks if they use more murdered creatures.
+The Equinox crew know that they can reach Earth within weeks if they use more creatures.
 They then attack Voyager stealing a shield generator and escape, kidnapping Seven of Nine along the way.
 Voyager, unable to raise shields, suddenly finds itself under attack from the angry nucleogenic creatures.